saybur/scuznet/PROTOCOL.md

 DISCONNECT in this situation, responds to the message by transitioning to MESSAGE IN, sends a DISCONNECT of its own, then goes to bus free.

-MESSAGE OUT may respond with an extended message (0x01) with a length set to 3, the bytes of which are [0xFF, 0x00, 0x2B].
-The exact purpose of this is not known.
-Ignoring it seems to be acceptable.
+After sending a packet, MESSAGE OUT may respond with an extended message (0x01) with length set to 3, a message code of 0xFF, and a pair of big-endian length bytes.
+This is a request for the initiator to send a packet.
+The device needs to switch to DATA OUT and accept a packet, as defined later, of the given length.
+Once the packet is accepted, the correct behavior appears to be sending a DISCONNECT message, then disconnecting.
 At this point, I have not been successful at observing this behavior on the real hardware.

 The packet format itself is straightforward.
 First, a preamble is sent,